AWillims/username/README.md

 - The `grep` command with extended regular expressions
 - The meaning of the `-E` and `-v` flags
 - The redirect `> /dev/null 2>&1`
+The program first prints the instructions, then starts the while loop to read each line in the text file.
+The grep command with -E and -v deals with extended regular expresions like "{2,11}" and creates an invalid response respectively. >/dev/null 2>&1 moves any wrong usernames to the trash and doesn't show the error, so the whole thing looks cleaner.

 ## Regular Expression Pattern
 The validation uses the following regular expression pattern: